 Got you!
 The deadline to apply for a mail-in ballot for the November election is October 23.
-When you receive your ballot, make sure to mail it to your county’s election office by Election Day Novemeber 3.
+When you receive your ballot, make sure to mail it to your county’s election office by Election Day November 3.

 Going to the polls during a pandemic – HELP?

 Because of everything said above, we know there’s still a LARGE chunk of people who are being ignored.
 We get it, but we must do all that we can to protect ourselves and our communities.
 There’s a global pandemic outside and elections are still happening.
 Who let us?
-What we don’t want is a repeat of the July election.
-Counties handled the situation differently some increased their budgets to include more supplies for mail-in ballots and for cleaning supplies and storage to make polling locations safer.
-Some did not account for this.
+Honestly, counties are handling the situation differently some have increased their budgets to include more supplies for mail-in ballots and for cleaning supplies and storage to make polling locations safer.
+Some are not accounting for this.
 (Go girl give us nothing!)
-Along with fighting for vote-by-mail, we will be pushing elections office to do better.

 Please utilize the early voting period!
 You will experience less wait times and person-to-person contact since voting is spread throughout this time and less people know about it.
 Wear your mask, wear gloves, bring hand sanitizer, bring your own pen, keep your distance, and utilize curbside voting if eligible.

 - Early voting period for November election: Oct.
 13-30

-Although we wish the state could have done more for you, sadly so many will still have to choose betweent their health and their vote come Election Day.
-Spread the word on the absentee to ballot to as many people who may eligible as you can.
+Although we wish the state could have done more for you, sadly so many will still have to choose between their health and their vote come Election Day.
+Spread the word on absentee ballots to as many people who may eligible as you can.
 If you choose to go to the polls, once again, wear your mask, wear gloves, bring hand sanitizer, bring your own pen, and keep your distance.
-At polling locations this may all be difficult, but we must do our best!
+At polling locations, this may all be difficult, but we must do our best!

 - November Election Day: Nov.
 3

 Ready to head to the polls?
 Make sure to check out the candidates platforms first!

 Obviously, there’s more to voting then checking the box.
 Take some time to check out VOTE411.org to compare your local candidates at the top of the page!
 Happy and safe voting, y’all!